-The CPF has declared this bonus every quarter.
+The CPF has declared these numbers every quarter.
 But since the CPF has kept this rate unchanged for so long, people thought it was always guaranteed.
 If you study the CPF historical interest rate, it was reduced from 4.41% to 2.5% in 1999 (post-Asian Financial Crisis) and has remained unchanged until today.

 Will CPF change the interest rate in the future?